John Wayne Memorabilia and Collectibles

 Owning a piece of John Wayne memorabilia, it doesn’t get much better if the item was actually used in the making of a John Wayne movie or better still that he was actually known to have handled or worn it.

-There is always personal things that JW may have owned and had gotten into general ownership but to me, that is moving towards intruding on the Wayne family.
+There are always personal things that JW may have owned and had gotten into general ownership but to me, that is moving towards intruding on the Wayne family.

 Sometimes these rare items become available for admirers of John Wayne but because most of these items are unique, they can be very sought after and beyond the budgets of most of us.